IBM/crud-using-nodejs-and-db2/README.md

-# Create a CRUD application using nodejs and IBM Db2 Warehouse on Cloud
+# Create a CRUD application using Node.js and IBM Db2 Warehouse on Cloud

-This is an application which uses nodejs to connect to IBM Db2 Warehouse on cloud for CRUD(create, update, delete) operations.
-The application showcases how you can create a high performant CRUD application using nodejs and IBM Db2 Warehouse on cloud.
+This is an application which uses Node.js to connect to IBM Db2 Warehouse on Cloud for CRUD(create, update, delete) operations.
+The application showcases how you can create a high performant CRUD application using Node.js and IBM Db2 Warehouse on Cloud.

 ## Flow

 > ![Architecture Diagram](doc/source/images/architecture.png)

-1. Create schema and tables necessary for storing data in IBM DB2 Warehouse on cloud.
+1. Create schema and tables necessary for storing data in IBM Db2 Warehouse on Cloud.
-2. Nodejs webapp that use node Db2 driver to connect to the database.
+2. Node.js webapp that use node Db2 driver to connect to the database.
-3. Nodejs app exposes API to interact with IBM Db2 Warehouse on cloud.
+3. Node.js app exposes API to interact with IBM Db2 Warehouse on Cloud.
-4. An Angular frontend application to collect home sales data and call API to store that data to IBM Db2 Warehouse on cloud.
+4. An Angular frontend application to collect home sales data and call API to store that data to IBM Db2 Warehouse on Cloud.

 ## Steps